SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-4/sap-aem-int-day-4.md

 ![IS Image 13](img/IS-13.jpg)

 Now we need to configure the publishing component of the iFlow.
 It will be the same connection information as the consumer above.
+### Please note the creation of the Secure Parameter is further down
 ![IS Image 14](img/IS-14.jpg)
 Now we configure the iFlow.
 We will publish to a topic called "sap.com/bpasalesorder/rejected/V1".
 The thought here is that we still have a Sales Order but it's been formated for the Business Process Automation API.
 Earlier in the exercise you setup a Queue listening for this event so it's really important that these 2 topics match so that all BPA rejected sales orders get attracted into the right Queue.
 You could add another level to the Topic to reflect the use case or embed something in the name like I have done.
 Save and Deploy the iFlow.